 Your kid can also enjoy art activities and exploration at the Discovery Center.

-The M.L.
+Located on East 2nd Street, the M.L.
 Bishop Museum is the only house museum in Casper.

 Visitors can learn about the unique history of Casper, Natrona County, and Wyoming through the eyes of the Bishop family.